 Also note that, for certain professions, the right to practice a profession is required.
 If you have completed your studies in Finland but you want to work in another country in a profession requiring the right to practice that profession, you should bear this in mind when studying.

 Student cards, discounts and unions

 Foreign student cards are usually not valid in Finland.
 You can get some benefits in Finland with an international ISIC student card.
-You can order a Finnish student card through your own student union.
+You can order a Finnish student card from your school in Finland or its student union.

 You can get benefits with student cards issued by most student unions.
 These are listed on the Frank service.

 When you show your Finnish student card you get a discount on the price of student meals at Kela-subsidised student canteens.